 Barney campers are predominantly from the Southeast.
 While many reside in Georgia, our campers also come from Tennessee, North Carolina, South Carolina, Florida, and many other states.
 Our campers’ families engage in a wide range of Jewish practice and observance.
 Some affiliate with a synagogue, while others do not.
 Some attend Jewish Day School, while for many others CBM is their Jewish education.
 We all share a belief in Jewish overnight camp and the lifelong connection to Jewish identify it fosters.
 Not to mention the lifelong impact it has on a camper’s emotional, spiritual, and social growth.

-Yes, Camp Barney Medintz is among a select group of camps that are routinely visited and reviewed by the American Camp Association.
-We proudly achieve the more than 800 standards, ranging from the qualifications of our staff (licenses or certifications held by specific medical and program staff) to management of our facility, from the quality and safety of our program to the temperature of our dishwashers.
-We continue to attain the highest scores possible.
+Yes, Camp Barney Medintz is a member of the American Camp Association and has achieved accreditation status by completing a voluntary peer review process of standards applicable to our program.
+The American Camp Association is the only nationwide organization that accredits all types of organized camps.
+The standards range from the qualifications of our staff (licenses or certifications held by specific medical and program staff) to management of our facility, from the quality and safety of our program to the temperature of our dishwashers.

 Each and every staff member is intensely interviewed and screened.
 References are consulted and criminal background checks are performed.
 Additionally, we only hire staff once we are assured they possess the qualities we seek: positive values, excellent character, bright, mature, role model, good judgment, enthusiasm, creativity, compassion, warmth, talent, and above all, are passionate about teaching and caring for children.
 The staff at Camp Barney Medintz is the primary reason campers return year after year.
 Campers and counselors alike have such overwhelmingly positive experiences, that more than 80% of our staff are returning counselors or were campers.

 Our staff includes a physician and four nurses in-residence, a professional food service staff including a Mashgiah, nutritionist and dietician, a professional office staff, drivers, and a facility management staff.